martialblog/helm-charts/limesurvey/README.md

 ### To 0.9.0

-This release bumps the nextcloud container used.
-Limesurvey 5 is the new LTS.
+This release bumps the LimeSurvey container used.
+LimeSurvey 5 is the new LTS.
 [Follow the official instructions for more information.](https://manual.limesurvey.org/Upgrading_from_a_previous_version)

 ### To 0.6.0